Travelling to Cornwall

 Travel to Cornwall by train

-High speed train services run frequently from London Paddington station including the Night Riviera Sleeper Service to Penzance.
+GWR operate high speed train services frequently from London Paddington station including the Night Riviera Sleeper Service to Penzance.
 There are also direct trains daily from Bath and Bristol to Cornwall and its branch lines.
 More info from: nationalrail.co.uk

 The First Group co-ordinate rail and bus services from stations.
 For bus link details telephone 08457 484950.
 Park-and-ride schemes run in season at Liskeard (for Looe) and Lelant Saltings (for St. Ives).